Great War at Sea

 As usual, reality is a little more complicated than popular history.
 Tirpitz’s enemy lay not across the North Sea but rather just on the other side of the Brandenburger Tor in the War Ministry offices.
 Army and Navy battled furiously for funding, inventing respectively the (possibly mythical) Schlieffen Plan and the Risk Theory (less mythical, but just as detached from reality) to justify ever-higher levels of spending.
 In the event, neither got what they wanted: the Navy did not build a new class of dreadnoughts every fiscal year, nor did the Army get to muster two dozen new divisions to “reinforce the right.”

 But what if Tirpitz had won his real battle?
 Germany had the financial and industrial resources to build a fleet to challenge the British.
 What might this fleet have looked like, and how would it have stood up to the Grand Fleet in battle?

 High Seas Fleet is a supplement for the Great War at Sea series that studies this question.
-The Second Edition includes background essays, thirty-six new scenarios, and 70 new silky-smooth die-cut playing pieces.
+The Second Edition includes background essays, forty-two new scenarios, and 70 new silky-smooth die-cut playing pieces.
 It is not playable by itself; you’ll need our Jutland game (and only our Jutland game) to play the scenarios.
 You can, of course, just read the essays and fondle the pieces without owning Jutland.
 We won’t tell.

 New pieces include German battleships designed but never built: the 1904 semi-dreadnought, the 1905 dreadnought, the 1912 dreadnought with 13.8-inch main guns, and the repeat Baden class super-dreadnoughts.
 There are additional cruisers and battleships to fill out the classes of the German program, and the full Blücher class of six armored cruisers.